HeapHopper/Spotit/markdown/01_data_preparation.md

 ### Handling sub-genres

 As mentioned before, the sub genre column can help us more genres the track is associated with.
-The `playlist_genre` column force each track to have a single genre, but a track with sub-genre `pop edm` undoubtly belongs to both genres.
+The `playlist_genre` column force each track to have a single genre, but a track with sub-genre `pop edm` undoubtedly belongs to both genres.
 And now after we have done dummy encoding we can set "1" to both genres - this is a some valuable data!

 Below you can find a dictionary mapping a sub-genre to its main genres: